 - 1. Fall, Bernhard.
-Street Without Joy: The French Debacle in Indochina (Mechanicsburg, PA: Stackpole Books, 2005). - 2.
-Middlebrook, Martin.
+Street Without Joy: The French Debacle in Indochina (Mechanicsburg, PA: Stackpole Books, 2005). - Middlebrook, Martin.
 The Falklands War.
-(London: Pen and Sword, 2012). - 3.
+(London: Pen and Sword, 2012).
 Hughes, James.
-Chechnya: From Nationalism to Jihad (Philadelphia, PA: University of Pennsylvania Press, 2007). - 4.
+Chechnya: From Nationalism to Jihad (Philadelphia, PA: University of Pennsylvania) Press, 2007). - 4.
 Supplemental articles and pre-readings that support the core literature will be defined and provided prior to class execution.

-Module for International Students INTELLIGENCE AND STATE SECURITY Module Description
+Module for International Students INFORMATION SECURITY Module Description

-Country Institution Module ECTS Lithuania General Jonas Žemaitis Military Academy of Lithuania Intelligence and State Security 5
+Country Institution Module ECTS Lithuania General Jonas Žemaitis Military Academy of Lithuania Information Security 5

 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Liigiisii Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.
+5 • Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.

-To introduce cadets to intelligence and state security theories and system, to explain methods of information collection, intelligence analysis techniques, and legal aspects of intelligence, to develop skills of intelligence analysis.

-Working individually and in small groups, students will have an opportunity to apply relevant analytic methods and techniques to practical exercises and case studies.
+Prerequisites for international Goal of the Module participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+To introduce cadets to the key concepts and principles of information security; to explain the system, main standards and methods of the protection of national, NATO and EU classified information; to develop the skills of analysis of threats to classified information.
+Working individually and in small groups, cadets will have an opportunity to apply relevant methods and techniques to practical exercises and case studies of espionage, illegal disclosure and loss of classified information.

-Lea rni Know- ledge Able to define intelligence and state security concepts and their specific features in Lithuania and Western countries, and use theoretical knowledge in practice. ng out co Skills Able to use intelligence collection methods, critically evaluate the reliability of source and information and perform and write the analysis of intelligence information. me s Compe- tences Able to analyze threats to national security, select appropriate threat prevention and security measures, make decisions, and use them quickly and efficiently.
+outcomes Know- ledge Able to define information security concepts and their specific features in Lithuania, NATO and EU member states and use theoretical knowledge in practice.
+Skills Able to use the methods of protection of classified information.
+Learning Compe- tences Able to analyze threats to classified information, select appropriate threat prevention and security measures, make decisions, and use them quickly and efficiently.

-- Colloquium.
-Midterm writing.
-The colloquium is prepared according to the self-assessment questions presented in the Moodle (Topics 2-4).
-The tasks consist of test (10 questions), 1 open-ended theoretical question and 1 practical question.
-Tasks are based on compulsory study sources (weighting coefficient: 30%). - Creative problem solving.
-Group work (4-5 students each).
-Students analyze the theoretical aspect of intelligence or espionage case, identify a problem, offer a solution to the problem and present it to the group (weighting coefficient: 30%). - Exam.
+- 1. Colloquium.
+Mid-term writing.
+The colloquium is prepared to the self-assessment questions presented in the Moodle (Topics 2-3).
+The tasks consist of a test (10 questions), open-ended theoretical questions and practical situations.
+The tasks are based on compulsory study sources (weighting coefficient: 30%). - 2.
+Creative problem solving.
+Group work (4-5 cadets per group).
+Cadets analyze the theoretical aspect of espionage or illegal disclosure of classified information case, identify a problem, offer a solution to the problem and present it to the group (weighting coefficient: 40%). - 3.
+Exam.
 Writing exam.
-The exam is prepared according to the self-assessment questions presented in the Moodle (Topics 5-8).
-The tasks consist of test (10 questions) open-ended theoretical questions and practical situations.
-The tasks are based on compulsory study sources (weighting coefficient: 40%).
+The exam is prepared according to the self-assessment questions presented in the Moodle (Topics 4-6).
+The tasks consist of a test (10 questions), open-ended theoretical questions and practical situations.
+The tasks are based on compulsory study sources (weighting coefficient: 30%).